ilya-kavalenka/RECSEN/README.md

 ### Sample Protocol 1

 SampleProtocol_1_0.rs represents the most basic version of the protocol.
 The only message defined is the SnapshotRefresh message with two fields.
-The string Symbol field contains id of the symbol the snapshot message relates to and the Entries field contains the symbol bids and asks (the order book).
-The Entries field is actual a variable size array of elements of group type SnapshotRefreshEntry.
+The string Symbol field contains id of the symbol the snapshot message relates to and the Entries field contains the symbol bids and asks (or the order book).

 ```
 message SnapshotRefresh